rrrokhtar/.github/README.md

       </div>
   </basic-info>

-- I’m interested in computer science and engineering ⚡
+- I’m working in software development and engineering ⚡
 - Currently learning new things and stuff about multiple things 🌱
-- Looking to find a good oppurtnity (part-time) with a custom schedule 🔭
+- Looking to find a good opportunity (part-time) with a custom schedule 🔭
 - Computer Engineering graduate from Cairo University, Egypt, Class of 2021 📫
 - You can also visit me on [LinkedIn](https://www.linkedin.com/in/rrrokhtar/) and connect, that is good to get connected to others 😄